xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 How Long is That IP Block?
 ==========================

-Since it's year 2020, you plan to add a IPv6 block to your network.
+Since it's the year 2020, you plan to add an IPv6 block to your network.
 With [my DN42 registration guide](/en/article/modify-website/dn42-experimental-network-2020.lantian), you registered yourself a IPv6 block, which quickly got merged to registry.

-From your perspective everything is normal.
+From your perspective, everything is normal.
 Yet on the other side of the planet, a message pops up on one person's phone/computer that his DN42 ROA generator is malfunctioning.
 He opens the registry page, facepalms, and commits this change:

 ![Errorneous IPv6 Block in DN42 Registry](../../../../../usr/uploads/202007/dn42-registry-error.png)